timothy/java_shapes/README.md

 ## History

-I originally built this to solve a programming problem presented to me for a job interview.
+I originally built this to solve a programming challenge presented to me for a job interview.
 I ended up really liking the project and kept it.